engeji/parse_pf2/source/spells.rst

 Spiritual Weapon H (evo): Materialize a deific weapon of force that appears and attacks repeatedly.

-Status H (div): Keep track of a willing creature’s location and well-being.
+Status H (div): Keep track of a willing creature's location and well-being.

 Undetectable Alignment U (abj): Make a creature or object appear neutral to alignment detection.